Xylean/AnalyseSyntax/README.md

 # AnalyseSyntax
-This is a part of an coding project at IMT Lille Douai.
+This is a part of a coding project at IMT Lille Douai.

 ## What does this code do ?